mashiat0808/DAOGovernance/README.md

 ## 🧩 Code Inspirations
 Some code structures and schema mappings were inspired by the [Grasia DAO Ecosystem Census](https://github.com/Grasia/dao-ecosystem-census/tree/main/deployments) repository.
-This project expands on that foundation with additional platforms, updated APIs, and improved automation.
+This project expands on that foundation with updated APIs, and improved automation.

 ---